PacificBiosciences/paraphase/docs/OPN1LW_OPN1MW.md

 # OPN1LW/OPN1MW

-The [OPN1LW](https://medlineplus.gov/genetics/gene/opn1lw/) and [OPN1MW](https://medlineplus.gov/genetics/gene/opn1mw/) genes are highly similar genes located on chromosome X. The OPN1LW gene encodes for opsin, which is sensitive to light in the yellow/orange, while the OPN1MW produce green-sensitive opsin.
+The [OPN1LW](https://medlineplus.gov/genetics/gene/opn1lw/) and [OPN1MW](https://medlineplus.gov/genetics/gene/opn1mw/) genes are highly similar genes located on chromosome X. They encode opsins that are sensitive to light of different wavelengths.
 Recombination between the two regions can cause different types of color vision deficiencies.

-Of note: only the first two copies of the OPN1LW/OPN1MW genes on each allele are expressed, generally corresponding to the OPN1LW gene and to the first copy of the OPN1MW gene
+Of note: only the first two copies of the OPN1LW/OPN1MW genes on each allele are expressed, generally corresponding to the OPN1LW gene and to the first copy of the OPN1MW gene.

 Paraphase resolves all OPN1LW/OPN1MW copies in a sample, phases them to identify the first two copies on each allele and annotates the copies as either OPN1LW or OPN1MW.
 Paraphase also annotates known variants on these genes.